Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 The Pimsleur Method

-For me, the first clear highlight of this Pimsleur program has to be the learning framework that forms the backbone of their program.
+For me, the first clear highlight of this Pimsleur program has to be the educational framework that forms the backbone of their program.
 Some people refer to this as the “Pimsleur method,” based on the teachings of expert linguist Paul Pimsleur.
 Frankly, I’m a big fan.

 It’s essentially just a variation of the popular spaced repetition system, but Pimsleur does put an interesting spin on it.